akka/akka-persistence-jdbc/README.md

 ```

 ## Changelog

+### 3.2.0 (2018-01-22)
+For use with Akka 2.5.x only, please use the 2.8.0 release for Akka 2.4

+Changes since v3.1.0
+  - Added possibility for physical deletion of marked journal messages.
+    To enable this the `jdbc-journal.logicalDelete` setting should be set to `true`.
+  - Akka 2.5.8 -> 2.5.9
+  - Merged #139.
+Thanks to [Dmitriy Zakomirnyi][dmi3zkm].

 ### 3.1.0 (2017-12-20)
 For use with Akka 2.5.x only, please use the 2.8.0 release for Akka 2.4